Regan Moro

 Synopsis

-Nicola, Con, Sorel, Paulie, Masha, Devyn, Nina, and Alex are old friends.
-Each summer, they spend a week on Nic’s dock talking about theater and dykes and sex and aging and the loons that circle the lake.
+Nicola, Con, Sorel, Paulie, Masha, Devyn, Alex, and Nina are old friends.
+Every summer they spend a week on Sorel and Paulie's dock talking about theater and dykes and sex and aging and the loons that circle below.
 This is the last summer they’ll ever do this, but they don’t know that yet.
-Anyway, tonight Con’s making everyone listen to her new play.
-(She seems better this year, right?)
+Anyway.
+Tonight Con’s making everyone listen to their new play. ( They seem better this year, right?)

-Nicola, Con, Sorel, Paulie, Masha, Devyn, Nina, and Alex are old friends.
-Each summer, they spend a week on Nic’s dock talking about theater and dykes and sex and aging and the loons that circle the lake.
+Nicola, Con, Sorel, Paulie, Masha, Devyn, Alex, and Nina are old friends.
+Every summer they spend a week on Sorel and Paulie's dock talking about theater and dykes and sex and aging and the loons that circle below.
 This is the last summer they’ll ever do this, but they don’t know that yet.
-Anyway, tonight Con’s making everyone listen to her new play.
-(She seems better this year, right?)
+Anyway.
+Tonight Con’s making everyone listen to their new play. ( They seem better this year, right?)

 A love song to ambition, art-making, and heartbreak,“Tremolo” is at once a radical queer reimagining of Chekhov’s “The Seagull” set on the dock of a dark lake--and a singular exploration of an intergenerational found family on the precipice of great loss.